Dodo1213/GotoServer/README.md

 config.json is a bcrypt hash, you can get one for your password from [here](https://www.browserling.com/tools/bcrypt).
 The default one set is `admin`.

 The service is using Spring to provide fast speeds for responses.
-We do support the `/favicon.ico` route, however I wasn't able to make it working on the pages.
-Installing one is also easy: the config.json has a path for it, you can put it whatever you want.
+We do support the `/favicon.ico` route.
+Installing favicon is easy: the config.json has a path for it, you can put it whatever you want.
 The default location is where the application is ran.

 # Usage
 The first thing you need to do is to retrieve a jar.
 You have to have maven installed on your computer!
 Simply run